snowplow/snowplowanalytics.com/_posts/2017-12-29-snowplow-r98-argentomagus-released/index.md

 When using redirects, the Scala Stream Collector would leverage the built-in `Location` header provided by [Akka-HTTP][akka-http], the HTTP server library the Scala Stream Collector uses.
-However, if this redirect contained an URL as a query parameter, this URL would be partially decoded and would not be resolvable.
+However, if this redirect contained a URL as a query parameter, this URL would be partially decoded and would not be resolvable.
 This has been fixed in release 98.

 <h2 id="upgrading">4.
 Upgrading</h2>